currycat/pivottable/ReadMe.md

 - callback method for table changes (onRefresh was not working for me)
 - css for edit/view mode
 - [bootstrap](http://getbootstrap.com/)ped css
 - new graphs for Google Chart

+## Next hacks
+- Clickable rows: made the rows clickable and notified by a delegate pattern method (sorry I'm from iOS)

 ## Example of use (hacked ver)
 ### HTML (AngularJS)